gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

 ```java
 mDaemon = IBiometricsFingerprint.getService();
 ```
-IBiometricsFingerprint is a new HIDL interface which was added at Android 8.0. <br>
+IBiometricsFingerprint is a new HIDL interface which was introduced at Android 8.0. <br>
 [IBiometricsFingerprint.hal]({{site.url}}/daviddong.github.io/assets/docs/IBiometricsFingerprint.hal)
 use HIDL language format defined a series standard fingerprint operation interface.
 And [biometricsfingerprint.cpp]({{site.url}}/daviddong.github.io/assets/docs/BiometricsFingerprint.cpp) class realized the ibiometricsfingerprint interface.

-we may notice that the IBiometricsFingerprint returns a service for caller, actually there is a  file in the HIDL folder android.hardware.biometrics.fingerprint@2.1-service.rc, which will start
+We may notice that the IBiometricsFingerprint returns a service for caller, actually there is a  file in the HIDL folder android.hardware.biometrics.fingerprint@2.1-service.rc, which will start
 ```
  service fps_hal /vendor/bin/hw/android.hardware.biometrics.fingerprint@2.1-service
     # "class hal" causes a race condition on some devices due to files created